 Then move to a more subtle use of sounds used within reading texts.
 Authors may mention a character lighting a match or a dripping faucet or the clinking of glasses during a toast.
 Readers need to pull on their background knowledge and “hear” those noises in their minds.
 Students are connecting a sound they are familiar with (from their background knowledge) with this new text.
 They are filling in the gaps and painting a more clear picture.
 It’s not just about seeing the action but hearing it too.

-Beyond these two websites, you could download the AudioMicro app on your iPhone to have hundreds of sounds at your fingertips.
+Beyond these three free websites, you could download the AudioMicro app on your iPhone to have hundreds of sounds at your fingertips.
 What a fun way to marry digital technology and reading comprehension!